Food and Wine Pairing 101

 6. Pair to the Strongest Flavour on the Plate

-We all know the old trope on the back label of the bottle: “this wine goes with chicken, beef or fish.”
+We all know the old trope on the back label of the bottle: “this wine goes with chicken, beef, or fish.”

+OK.
 Would that be Sunday’s roast chicken or a fragrant chicken curry?
 Is this the aforementioned steak au poivre or dill-laced beef stroganoff?
 Or are we talking seared salmon with maple glaze or poached sole in a delicate lemon sauce?

 As you can see, there are a lot of variables to consider.